Michigan teen walking her dog along popular jogging trail vanishes

-“He stomps her so viciously that the shoe impressions are vivid,” Chief Smith explained.
+“He stomps her so viciously that the shoe impressions are vivid,” said Smith.

 April's phone not only gives cops a step-by-step map of the attack, it also provides investigators with a virtual blow-by-blow image of April's struggle with her killer.

-“For about fifteen minutes you can see a scuffle.
+“For about 15 minutes you can see a scuffle.
 You can see the phone going back and forth and back and forth.
-And then the phone leaves the crime scene at a speed of 13mph.
+And then the phone leaves the crime scene at a speed of 13 miles per hour.
 So we know it's on a motorized vehicle,” Chief Smith said.

 Police found the phone the next day.
 Then the motorcycle was spotted.

-“The officers saw a motorcycle on Juanita Ridge that matched James VanCallis' so we started looking at him the second day,” Chief Smith said.
+“The officers saw a motorcycle on Juanita Ridge that matched James VanCallis's so we started looking at him the second day,” Smith said.

-“We did two searches of the VanCallis' house,” Chief Smith said.
+“We did two searches of the VanCallis's house,” Smith said.

-After a preliminary hearing, Jr., 34, is charged with a long list of crimes, including first-degree murder.
+After a preliminary hearing, Junior, 34, is charged with a long list of crimes, including first-degree murder.

 The whole time VanCallis insists he's innocent, and as his defense attorney points out, there's no DNA evidence at the crime scene or on April's body linking him to the vicious murder.

-Investigators never found the sneakers that made the stomp marks on April's body, but police say VanCallis' girlfriend observes something strange.
+Investigators never found the sneakers that made the stomp marks on April's body, but police say VanCallis's girlfriend observes something strange.

 “She sees him cleaning the helmet and the shoes the night of the incident.
-He's cleaning them with hand sanitizer,” Chief Smith explained.
+He's cleaning them with hand sanitizer,” said Smith.